 Bird City Improv classes begin with mindfulness exercises, priming us to check in with ourselves, advocate for our needs, and listen our collaborators.
-We pay homage to the cultures that introduced mindful-based practices to us, primarily Buddhist and Hindu cultures, from which many of our westernized practices are derived.
+We pay homage to the cultures and spiritual traditions that introduced mindful-based practices to us, primarily Hindu, Buddhist and Taoist cultures, from which many of our westernized practices are derived.

 Bird City Improv makes every attempt to highlight improv's applications to the real world.
 We believe improv can teach people to be better listeners and communicators, navigate conflict, facilitate deeper conversation, increase cultural competency, and self confidence.
 All of our classes feature elements of Applied Improvisation.

-We are committed to eliminating gendered language from our pedagogy, as well as language that reinforces problematic ways of thinking about mental health, race, class, ability, and age.
-We are conscientious of how language reinforces systems of oppression and strive to create or adopt terminology that is progressive.
+We are committed to eliminating gendered language from our pedagogy, as well as language that reinforces problematic ways of thinking about mental health, coloniality, race, class, ability, and age.
+We are conscientious of how language reinforces systems of oppression and strive to create or adopt terminology that is progressive, honest, and true.

 Bird City Improv divests from the notion that theatre must be created in a hierarchy, where the director or teacher has final say in the creative process.
-Rather, Bird City Improv believes in non-hierarchical collaboration, where art is created democratically and by committee, where the ensemble has group ownership over what is created.
+Rather, Bird City Improv believes in non-hierarchical collaboration, where art is created democratically and by committee, where the ensemble has group ownership over what is created and authority is decentered.
 We facilitate this collaboration using peer-to-peer critical response processes, non-violent communication, and a mindset of affirmation and possibility.